Love & Ashes | Blood and Sun's American neofolk

 In the neofolk musical movement, Love & Ashes shows some unique qualities that make it different from most of the other bands and artists commonly associated with this genre.
-In fact, most of the neofolk outfits hail from Europe, while Blood and Sun hails from America.
+Most of the neofolk outfits hail from Europe, while Blood and Sun hails from America.
 This is not to be meant only as a geographical alteration, because the style and themes confronted by European bands are deeply related to the old continental roots: ancient pagan religions (mostly related to the Norse pantheon) and in general historical, philosophical and mystic themes connected to Europe’s millenarian history and culture.

 A medieval-country mood

-In Love & Ashes, released in 2020, there’s the archetypal medieval mood of neofolk blended with the dark-country songwriting specifically born and raised in the United States with artists like Johnny Cash and Townes Van Zandt.
-This is presents in This Hate In Me Will Pass, an obscure ballad based on a simple but moving guitar arpeggio enriched by the strings in the later section of the tune, which creates a fitting sonic background for singer Luke Tromiczak’s warm baritone timbre.
+In Love & Ashes, released in 2020, there’s the archetypal medieval mood of neofolk blended with dark-country songwriting specifically born and raised in the United States with artists like Johnny Cash and Townes Van Zandt.
+This is presented in This Hate In Me Will Pass, an obscure ballad based on a simple but moving guitar arpeggio enriched by the strings in the later section of the tune, which creates a fitting sonic background for singer Luke Tromiczak’s warm baritone timbre.

 By What Road is a hypnotic mystic ballad that takes the listener on a strange trip of over eight minutes, through ancient forests and forgotten dawns, in a love story that’s lived through the past of the American country and that’s recalled in an honest and inspired way.
-Thus contributing to create storytelling that’s not rhetorical as much as it’s melancholic:
+Thus contributing to creating storytelling that’s not rhetorical as much as it’s melancholic:

 But hell, I remember from years before

 As we gathered our things to leave

 Drops of blood on the snow left by me

 Ancient harmonies and mythological figures